Fiona-J-W/cpp_tutorial/src/07_classes2.md

 number we now have to think up an algorithm of how to throw the coin multiple times to select any of those three numbers with the same propability.

-What we will do is to throw the coin to times and memorize the results.
+What we will do is to throw the coin two times and memorize the results.
 There are now four possiblities for the result:

 * twice heads -> we pick 1